fbpx

 Farm & Co.
 Kingscliff

 No doubt your Insta feed has been flooded with pretty pics from Farm & Co.’s sunflower fields at some point in the past but did you know they also have a little shop from which you can purchase fresh produce?
 Yep, they do.
-The beautiful property has been an avocado farm for the past 30 years and the stall is stocked with mainly organic produce grown on site.
-There’s also a few sweet treats so you can pop in, let the staff gather your goodies for you and be on the way to the healthiest of eating.
+The Farm Store is stocked with organically grown produce from the working farm and they sourced other produce fresh from other suppliers.
+Have a wander through the farm and then stock up on goodies before you head home.

 Where: 529 Cudgen Rd, Cudgen